 A 2019 study looked at couples with recurrent pregnancy loss and found that their sperm’s oxidative stress was four times higher than the control group’s, and that DNA fragmentation was two times higher.
 (A quick primer: Oxidative stress happens when your cells don’t have enough protection from unstable atoms called free radicals.
 This leads to DNA fragmentation, AKA the breakdown of genetic material—something a fertility clinic can help assess.)
 The good news is that antioxidants such as zinc, selenium, CoQ10 can all help lower oxidative stress and DNA fragmentation, and it’s easy to get your daily dose in a prenatal vitamin for men.

 Want to get started?
-Get your daily dose of nutrients—including zinc, selenium, vitamin C and more—in The Prenatal Essentials for Males and The Power Prenatal for Males.
+Get your daily dose of nutrients—including zinc, selenium, vitamin C and more—in The Essentials for Males and The Powers for Males.
 Take our quiz to find out which male prenatal vitamins are right for you.